Statement of Purpose

 - We engage with families and carers, local authorities and agencies to support and strengthen the child’s place within their family and community; we place a particular emphasis upon the role of parents or carers and the relationship they have with us

-- The Grange Therapeutic School upholds the values of Acorn Care & Education, which strives towards achieving equality of opportunity in all of its service provision and employment practices.
+- The Grange Therapeutic School upholds the values of Acorn Education and Care, which strives towards achieving equality of opportunity in all of its service provision and employment practices.
 This is especially important given the discrimination and difficulties that the majority of the children, young people and their families will have experienced.
 We aim to eliminate inadvertent and unlawful discrimination practices in order to enable all our young people and employees to have access to opportunities to realise their own potential.
 Our aim is to build a diverse and socially inclusive environment that is responsive and appropriate to all.

-- This Statement of Purpose is reviewed regularly, as a part of the ongoing dialogue between the school and Acorn Care & Education.
+- This Statement of Purpose is reviewed regularly, as a part of the ongoing dialogue between the school and Acorn Education and Care.